Mailu/Mailu/docs/webadministration.rst

 The admin GUI is accessed via the URL `https://<my domain>/admin` for default deployments.
 To login the admin GUI enter the email address and password of an user.

-To have access to all configuration settings and for access to Rspamd webgui, the logged in user must be a global administrator.
+Only global administrator users have access to all configuration settings and the Rspamd webgui.
+Other users will be presented with settings for only their account, and domains they are managers of.
 To create a user who is a global administrator for a new installation, the Mailu.env file can be adapted.
 For more information see the section 'Admin account - automatic creation' in :ref:`the configuration reference <admin_account>`.